ganzabeans/Minesweeper-3D/index.md

 ### Board Controller

-The `BoardController` is the Control between the graphical interface and the actual calculations of the game.
-It manages the `Board` (game calculations), the `Cell`s (graphic cells that player interacts with), the `Flag`s (graphic dots), as well as the Player itself.
+The `BoardController` is the Control between the visuals and the board calculations of the game.
+It manages the `Board` (the non-visual map of the game), the `Cell`s (bisual cells that player interacts with), the `Flag`s (graphic dots), as well as the Player itself.
+After creating this, however, I'm not sure if this is the most efficient practice for Unity architecture...

 ```markdown
 using System.Collections;
 using System.Collections.Generic;
 using Gamekit3D;